 So many positive outcomes are born from engaged teams.
 We’re sure you’ve heard it all before; increased performance and productivity, better collaboration, stronger working relationships, improved health and wellbeing, lower employee turnover, higher quality customer service.

 But you’re not here for a list of benefits.
-You’re here to find a little inspiration from employee engagement strategies that are proven to work—and we’ve got plenty of those!
+You’re here to find a little inspiration from strategies that are proven to improve employee engagement—and we’ve got plenty of those!

 What exactly is employee engagement?